-Asking to Remove Your Name from Sex and Kidnap Offender Registry
+Asking to Remove Your Name from Sex, Kidnap, and Child Abuse Offender Registry

 Automatic removal from the Registry by the Department of Corrections

-Your name will be automatically removed from the Registry if your conviction was for:
+Your name will be automatically removed from the Registry if your only conviction or convictions were for:

-• child kidnapping under Utah Code 76-5-301.1, if the offender was the natural parent of the child victim
+• child kidnapping under Utah Code 76-5-301.1, if you were the natural parent of the child victim

 • unlawful detention under Utah Code 76-5-304